Mission of NCCAT

 The General User Proposal program allows researchers access to use of NCCAT resources through a competitive review process.
 There are four (4) cycles per year that users may apply for and applications are reviewed quarterly.

 Access for experienced users with pre-screened cryoEM samples in need of high-end instrument cryoEM time.
+For more information go here and to apply for this category of access go here.

-- GUP2: Sample preparation and screening
+- GUP3 (GPS): Grid preparation and screening

 - Rapid Access Proposal (RAP): Data Collection